Nothing wrong with getting nostalgic at Christmas, is there?

 Paul says, ‘Forgetting what lies behind and straining forward to what lies ahead, I press on toward the goal for the prize of the upward call of God in Christ Jesus.’

-No wonder Charles Wesley was inspired to write these words:
+No wonder Charles Wesley felt compelled to write these inspiring words:

 Christ the everlasting Lord!